Twelve types of intimacy

 1. Sexual intimacy includes flirting, sensuality, cuddling, play, touching, and arousing each other.

 2. Public intimacy is social interaction as a couple.
 It allows partners to see each other interact with other people.
-It also allows the outside world see the relationship, and lends trusted friends & family an opportunity to speak into it.
+It also allows the outside world see the relationship, and gives trusted people an opportunity to speak into it.

-3. Emotional intimacy is the sharing of significant feelings.
+3. Emotional intimacy is the mutual exploration, exchange, perception, and validation of significant feelings.
 It’s foundational to the other types of intimacy.

 4. Intellectual intimacy comes from sharing ideas and mind-stretching experiences together.
 For minds to connect, there has to be mutual respect for each other's intellectual capacities.
 A wide gap in capacities can make it harder to achieve.